curl/everything-curl/http/post/hiddenfields.md

 If you want to submit a form with curl and make it look as if it has been done with a browser, it is important to provide all the input fields from the form.
-A common method for web pages is to set a few hidden input fields to the form and have them assigned values directly in the HTML.
+A common method for webpages is to set a few hidden input fields to the form and have them assigned values directly in the HTML.
 A successful form submission, of course, also includes those fields and in order to do that automatically you may be forced to first download the HTML page that holds the